← Back to projects

 Problem

-Existing chat/assistant examples are often tightly coupled to a specific provider or assume a fixed schema.
-I needed something small, testable, and flexible that matched my own backend’s contract.
+The challenge was handling backend payloads whose shape is not strictly fixed while still using Swift’s Codable system safely.
+Existing chat/assistant examples are often tightly coupled to a specific provider or assume a fixed schema, but I needed something flexible that matched my own backend’s contract.

 Approach / Architecture

-• Dynamic JSON handling through a CodableValue enum so the client can parse arbitrary argument payloads from the backend without losing type safety.
+For dynamic JSON handling, I created a CodableValue enum so the client can parse arbitrary argument payloads from the backend without losing type safety.
+The view model (SessionViewModel) acts as an ObservableObject that manages user input, system output, UI choices, and encapsulates all networking with URLSession.

+The SwiftUI views include ContentView as a simple entry point with navigation into a SessionView, and I added lightweight testing with both the new Testing library and XCTest for UI validation.
 This keeps the core logic testable and makes it straightforward to swap environments by changing the baseURL.

 Key Features

-• Simple navigation shell to drive a session-based assistant flow.
+• Simple navigation shell to drive a session-based assistant flow

-• SessionViewModel that encapsulates session context and networking.
+• SessionViewModel that encapsulates session context and networking

-• AssistantResponse model capturing multiple tool-related concepts in one response.
+• AssistantResponse model capturing multiple tool-related concepts in one response

-• CodableValue enum to decode arbitrary JSON argument payloads.
+• CodableValue enum to decode arbitrary JSON argument payloads

-• POST-based query submission to /ios_session/query with structured JSON.
+• POST-based query submission to /ios_session/query with structured JSON

-• Basic state published to SwiftUI (userText, responseText, choices) for easy UI binding.
+• Basic state published to SwiftUI (userText, responseText, choices) for easy UI binding

-• XCTest-based UI launch tests to validate that the app starts and renders.
+• XCTest-based UI launch tests to validate that the app starts and renders

 Technical Details